Origins of Persian Carpet

 But items of requirement can still be created with beauty.
 Even the original rugs were made out of interesting designs and bright colors.
 These brightly decorated rugs also embellished the tent floors bringing a sense of cheer and happiness to the home.
 The carpets were also a form of writing used by tribesmen to convey their joys, their dreams, and their desires.
 As time passes these rugs also became the prayer mat for Muslims.

 The skill of making Persian rugs was passed down through the generations with family secrets in style and design being closely guarded.
 Making a carpet in the past was truly a labor of love that could take months, even years to complete.
 As time passed rug workshops evolved which would entail a number of people working on one carpet.
 Chants were used to tell the weavers what color of wool would be used.
 The moment the tribe moved on, the loom was carefully disassembled and the rug carefully packed to move onto the new destination where the work would continue.

 The colors in the carpets were always radiant and bright and the designs were complex.
 Using insects, barks, roots, and plants, natural dyes were created.
 Wool was washed and dried under the heat of the sun, then it was spun, and dyed.
 The Persian art lived on through changing cultures, times, and designs.
 Over time the requirements for the carpets continued to grow and the export industry blossomed.
 Carpet weavers were at the very top group that had a craft not shared by many others.

-In the 16th century the Iran Carpet Company and school of design was developed in Tehran.
+In the 16th century, the Iran Carpet Company and school of design were developed in Tehran.
 Its purpose was to bring back the art form to its original quality and to rebuild the integrity of the Persian rug.

 Auckland Carpet Cleaning 09-489 5599